tgmg/guild-game/README.md

 ### v2

-PVP!
-Turn based battles with your heroes against people in world.
+Card like game. like The Witcher 3 The Gwent Card Game but with your heroes and against other players

 ### v3

-Card like game. like The Witcher 3 The Gwent Card Game but with your heroes and against other players
+Turn based pLayer against player (PVP)  battles with your heroes against people in world.

+The battle will be like Pokemon battles but with your heroes.

 ## Heroes

 ### Races

-- Human<br>
+- Human
-  Balanced life has no advantages disadvantages
+  - Balanced life has no advantages disadvantages
-- Alien<br>
+- Alien
-  Inteligent life forms.
+  - Inteligent life forms.
 Some times you can see aliens playing with cowns
-- Demon<br>
+- Demon
-  Resistent creatures from hell, many demons were tired of playing with souls in hell and come to earth
+  - Resistent creatures from hell, many demons were tired of playing with souls in hell and come to earth
-- Angel<br>
+- Angel
-  Beautiful and charismatic creatures from heaverns
+  - Beautiful and charismatic creatures from heaverns
-- Gnome<br>
+- Gnome
-  Small and fast creatures how only want earn money.
+  - Small and fast creatures how only want earn money.
-- Ogre<br>
+- Ogre
-  Big and strong creatures
+  - Big and strong creatures

 ### Hero status